-- A. Teacher Preparation prior to lesson: Select a familiar text to study that has several page spreads that demonstrate different writing techniques in both text features and words/text.
+- A. Teacher Preparation: Select a familiar text to study that has several page spreads that demonstrate different writing techniques in both text features and words/text.
 Select 4+ pages or page spreads to study perhaps lead pages, body pages, and ending pages.
 Make a list of noticings for teacher reference.
 See sample below.
 This is a teacher list of possibilities.
 It does not mean students will notice all these items.
 They may not notice some of these items until after studying several different texts that have samples of a particular item.
 This may happen during subsequent Immersion lessons or during unit lessons. - B. Revisit the concept that information books do not have to be read from page 1 to the last page like narrative text and discuss why. - C. Read the first page/page spread selected and discuss. - D. Ask student to share what they notice.
 Generate discussion on Notice, Name and Why: "What do you notice (notice)?
 What is that called (name?), and Why would an author include that in text (purpose)?"
 See: Immersion Phase Part 1 Background knowledge for more specifics. - E. Mark up page with a sticky note that names the item/s under discussion.
-See sample. - F. Repeat with each page spread. - G. As a review, go back and transfer noticings listed on sticky notes on book pages to some type of recording anchor chart large sticky notes or an open-ended listing chart with visuals (e.g. take a picture of that item or draw a picture).
+See sample.

-- H. Keep adding to the anchor chart or large sticky notes throughout the unit as students make more discoveries. - I. If time allows, study an additional familiar book and do the same steps.
+- F. Repeat with each page spread. - G. As a review, go back and transfer noticings listed on sticky notes on book pages to some type of recording anchor chart large sticky notes or an open-ended listing chart with visuals (e.g. take a picture of that item or draw a picture). - H. Keep adding to the anchor chart or large sticky notes throughout the unit as students make more discoveries. - I. If time allows, study an additional familiar book and do the same steps.

-Example: Seed to Plant by Kristen Baird Rattini (2014) National Geographic Society.
+Example: Trucks by Wil Mara (2009) National Geographic Society.
 (I highly recommend any of National Geographic Kids information books.)
 Affix sticky notes directly on the text with the name of the noticing.
 See sample after teacher preparation section.
-This book is available online for free to teachers through Epic.
-Simply sign up at getepic.com.
-This is a digital resource that includes a multitude of books to share with students.
-Also, through this site teachers can access other FREE copies of texts such as National Geographic Kids series.